jorgecons/chat-room-api/README.md

 **Jorge Luis Constable Giménez**
 📧 Email: `jorge.constable@gmail.com`

+## Assumptions
+- Store all messages, unless the stock commands and the error ones.
+- The bot is decoupled by consuming events in a queue.
+- The bot saves the messages and publish back to the queue.
+- The bot can send error messages to the room, but this is not stored.
+- For unknown command, the user from the message is "System".
+This message is not saved.

 ## SocketListener,RabbitMQ Consumer with Gin API

 This project is an API written in Golang that: